-This conference paper was originally published as:
+This conference presentation was originally published as:

 Feedback provided to postgraduate students about their assessment tasks influences the way in which they reflect on their learning and themselves personally.
 In particular, the nature of the feedback and the way in which its dissemination is sequenced and timed can further impact how students incorporate, or don't incorporate, assessment advice into their future learning, a process referred to by Duncan (2007) as "feed-forward".
 Despite the value placed on assessment feedback by academic teaching staff, it often has minimal impact on students' learning (Sadler, 2010).

 Past research into the impact of qualitative and quantitative feedback on student learning established that quantitative feedback (for example, marks, grades, scores) impacts students' egos whereas qualitative feedback (for example, advice-giving comments) impacts students' understanding of the learning task (Butler, 1987, 1988; Butler & Nisan, 1986).
 The impact of assessment feedback continues to be investigated in higher education (The Higher Education Academy, 2012) but it remains a contentious issue (Boud & Molloy, 2013).
 Pulfrey, Darnon and Butera (2013) suggest that the practice of giving grades to students continues to be an area of disagreement among educators.